lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Skipping (--skip-check-prerequisites)

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Checking the System User and Group`).
+   and :program:`install-lockss` will successfully proceed to the next phase, :ref:`Checking the System User and Group` (:numref:`Checking the System User and Group`).

 2. Next, :program:`install-lockss` will check that user namespaces are enabled.
 In some RHEL 7 and CentOS 7 systems, user namespaces are not enabled by default; if this is the case, you will see the error message: